 Principal, Design Director

 Tim’s passion and capacity for designing authentic contextual places, and comprehensive immersive environments has been recognized with regional and national awards for several of the homes, neighborhoods, flagship retail stores, and restaurants he has designed.
-Tim earned a professional B'Arch at Cornell University and practiced with leading firms in New York City and Greenwich, Connecticut before moving to Massachusetts in 2004.
-He developed a thriving design department in three years with Groton Design/Build contractor Platt Builders, broadened and modernized the vocabulary in several years as a principal with staid Concord, MA Architecture firm Dewing & Schmid, and integrates all of this broad experience in his place-making practice at Studio InSitu.
+Tim earned a professional B'Arch at Cornell University and practiced with leading firms in New York City (Pompei AD, Sills Hunniford) and Greenwich, Connecticut (Haverson Architecture & Design) before moving to Massachusetts in 2004.
+He developed a thriving design department in three years with Groton Design/Build contractor (Platt Builders), broadened and modernized the vocabulary in several years as a principal with a staid Concord, MA Architecture firm (DSK), and integrates all of this broad experience in his place-making practice at Studio InSitu.